ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 The formal semantic relationship of a computing context and the definitions provided by RFC 4949 is a as follows.

-A computing context:
+The scope of the term computing context encompasses

-* is a specific information system
+* an information system,
-* is an object and in consequence a system component
+* an object and in consequence a system component or a composite of system sub-components, and
-* is a composite of system entities
+* a system entity or a composite of system entities.

-Analogously, a sub-context is a subsystem and as with system components, computing contexts can be nested and therefore be physical system components or logical (“virtual”) system components.
+Analogously, a sub-context is a subsystem and as with system components, computing contexts can be nested and therefore be physical system components or logical (“virtual”) system (sub-)components.

 The formal semantic relationship is based on the following definitions from RFC 4949.